xrdocs/telemetry/_tutorials/2017-05-05-mdt-with-grpc-transport-tricks.md

 See that "src 172.30.8.53" ?
 That's the source address that gRPC will use when sending MDT traffic in dial-out mode.

+Note that you can use any operational interface for the update-source, including Loopbacks.
+If you've used update-source in other contexts (e.g. BGP neighbors configs), then you know that using a Loopback address is typically preferred since Loopbacks never goes down.
+Just make sure that the Loopback you specify is return-path-routable from your collector!

+And speaking of Loopbacks...

 ## I Didn't Configure TPA But It Still Works, So There!

 So some lucky people who didn't configure TPA can still get gRPC to work!
 Doesn't seem fair, does it?
 Well, the reason is that they have a Loopback (any Loopback except Loopback 1 which is reserved -- gory detail fans read [this](https://xrdocs.github.io/application-hosting/blogs/2016-06-28-xr-app-hosting-architecture-quick-look)).
 When a Loopback interface is configured, you also get a default route in the Linux stack: